Pinterest is rising fast.

 So I can’t see myself working their platform every day, creating and pinning up images and what-not.
 That sounds like a lot of work!
 Therefore, I’ve decided that…

-I am going to take a short cut.
+I am going to take a shortcut.
 When you are a sole entrepreneur, it is best to use as much automation as possible.

 I found and signed up for Tailwind.
 Tailwind is a Pinterest and Instagram marketing, scheduling and analytics tool.
 Tailwind has bulk image upload, drag-and-drop calendar, Multi-board pinning, and many more shortcuts built with your busy schedule in mind.

 That’s right, instead of doing everything manually, I’m using an automation tool called Tailwind.
-It will automate virtually my entire Pinterest for business campaign so I can keep working on my golf game.
+It will automate virtually my entire Pinterest for the business campaign so I can keep working on my golf game.

-I am now doing the happy dance!
+I am now doing a happy dance!